CrystalComputerCorp/smpte-timecode/README.md

 ```

 - `timecode`: number, string or Date
-Numbers are interpreted as frame count.
+  - Numbers are interpreted as frame count.
-Strings are expected as `"HH:MM:SS:FF"` (non-drop-frame) or
+  - Strings are expected as `"HH:MM:SS:FF"` (non-drop-frame) or
 `"HH:MM:SS;FF"` (drop-frame).
+The constructor will throw if the string contains invalid timecode, for example frame count above framerate or 0 frames in a drop-frame second.
-If Date() is passed, it is converted to the timecode a master
+  - If `Date()` is passed, it is converted to the timecode a master
 clock would have with a given framerate.
 Month, date and
 year discarded.

 - `frameRate`: number, optional
-one of 24, 25, 29.97, 30, 50, 60 is expected.
+one of 24, 25, 29.97, 30, 50, 59.94, or 60 is expected.
 29.97 is assumed if the parameter is omitted.

 - `dropFrame`: boolean, optional
 whether the timecode is using drop-frame or non-drop-frame mode.
 If omitted, and `timecode` is a string, the drop-frame mode is determined based on
 the ":" or ";" characters separating the frames in the `timecode` parameter.
-If `timecode` parameter is not a string, drop-frame assumed for 29.97 framerate, non-drop-frame for all other framerates.
+If `timecode` parameter is not a string, drop-frame assumed for 29.97 and 59.94 framerates, non-drop-frame for all others.

 Examples:
 ```javascript